ayeni-jeremiah/world_time/README.md

-# world_time
+# Weather_Time App

-A new Flutter application.
+An Android/IOS Application built on Flutter.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project was built to get real time weather and time information of countries, states and cities around the world.

-A few resources to get you started if this is your first Flutter project:
+- A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)